 Only automatically distributes an updated configuration if the configuration is saved with the "Save and Deploy" option.
 Simply clicking the "Save" button will save the configuration locally, but not deploy it network-wide.

-When a configuration update is approved, either manually or automatically, it may take up to 1 minute before it is sent to a remote agent.
+When a configuration update is approved, either manually or automatically, it may take several minutes before it is loaded by the remote agent.

 Keep remote agents up to date